arun250/Python-projects/README.md

 19. Movie Selector -- Gives you the short description from the users input using API
 20. Luhn Algorithm
 21. Arithmetic generator
+22. Tracking expenses -- Track the user expenses based on category